How to Get Live Satellite View of Your House: Real-Time Images Guide

 Can you find your city, street, or house?

-Given the frequent updates to satellite imagery, there's a high likelihood that your city or town has been recently mapped.
-Users can choose from HD satellite, live mode, and standard (aerial view) options.
-Locations can be found either through geolocation or by entering specific coordinates of your property.
+Given the frequent updates to satellite imagery, there’s a decent chance your city or town has been mapped recently.
+Users can choose from HD satellite, live mode, and standard aerial view options.
+Locations can be found either through geolocation or by entering specific coordinates.

 Map update frequency